Colegit/saveOnDeals/README.md

 To add a new food item to watch, within the items folder, create a new function referencing the bulkChicken.py as a template.

-Then within the main.py file, modify the script to include your newly created function.
+Then within the main.py file, modify the script to include your newly created function by adding your function into the items dictionary.

 #### Setting up your SMTP